Tours of the Tales

 If you are going 21st Century and don't want to bother with a paper map, you can use Google Maps, Apple Maps, etc. (Each of the Tours of the Tales' self-guided walking tours includes a link to a Google Map developed specifically to that tour.
 If you open the map on your mobile device and click onto the arrow that shows your location, you will be able to track where you are in relation to the tour's route.)

-MUNI: If you are planning to take MUNI around the City, consider purchasing one of MUNI's Visitor Passports.
+If you are planning to take MUNI around the City, consider purchasing one of MUNI's Visitor Passports.
 Passports provide all-day, unlimited travel on all MUNI buses, streetcars, and cable cars.
 The Passports are available in 1-day, 3-day, and 7-day denominations.
 NOTE: The Passports are not valid for travel on BART.
 For more information about MUNI, click on its icon.
-From that link you can get more information about MuniMobile (a fairly new application that allows you to purchasw, store, and uses tickets/passes as well as plan trips), information about fares and passes, as well as information on how to ride MUNI.
-(Also see the section on mobile apps further below on this page.)
+From that link you can get more information about MuniMobile (the application that allows you to purchase, store, and use tickets/passes as well as plan trips), information about fares and passes, as well as information on how to ride MUNI.

 BART: The Bay Area Rapid Transit (BART) is your best bet to get around many parts of the Bay Area if you don't have a car or don't want to run the gauntlet of the Bay Area's freeways.
 If you are planning to use BART, you must a CLIPPER Card a BART app.
 More about the CLIPPER Card below.
 Click onto the BART icon to access BART's website.